Emergency centres handover in South Africa - What are issues, changings and solutions?

 Pre-hospital emergency care in Africa is a difficult part to manage properly, and many times there are issues which go around the efforts of some professional.

-South African pre-hospital care is supported by the ECSSA (Emergency Care Society of South Africa), a professional society representing pre-hospital emergency care workers.
+South African pre-hospital emergency care is supported by the ECSSA (Emergency Care Society of South Africa), a professional society representing pre-hospital emergency care workers.
 ECSSA serves on a number of committees within the healthcare domain and they are involved in many initiatives with National Health: Directorate EMS and the Emergency Care Forum as well as with the African Federation of Emergency Medicine.

 As this is a crucial year for South Africa because of the ballot, we are wondering what will happen to EMS system in Africa, what is the effort of ECSSA for it, and which are the issues of the emergency handover.